Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 email

-Note: If using BV Pixel to power review request email messages, you can use encryption to ensure the security of customer email addresses used for notifications and requests.
-To learn how, refer to Encrypt BV Pixel PII.
+Note: If using BV Pixel to power review request messages, use encryption to ensure the security of customer email addresses when sending out notifications or requests.
+Learn more about encrypting BV Pixel PII.

 username@example.com